 6. EMPHASIZING that the Fourth Strategic Plan of the Convention, under its four objectives and 19 specific targets, reflects that for the improvement of Ramsar Sites it is necessary to generate conservation and management measures, under integrated schemes involving the Parties;

-7. AWARE that currently about 1.6 billion human beings inhabit the wetlands where six river dolphin species are found, which depend on wetlands to fulfill their life cycles, and that the impacts have caused their categorization by the International Union for Conservation of Nature (IUCN) as endangered species: in South America, Inia geoffrensis and Sotalia fluviatilis, and in Asia, Platanista gangetica, Platanista minor, Orcaella brevirostris and the critically endangered Neophocaena asiaorientalis;
+7. AWARE that currently about 1.6 billion human beings inhabit the wetlands where six river dolphin species are found, which depend on wetlands to fulfil their life cycles, and that the impacts have caused their categorization by the International Union for Conservation of Nature (IUCN) as globally threatened species: in South America, Inia geoffrensis and Sotalia fluviatilis, and in Asia, Platanista gangetica, Platanista minor, Orcaella brevirostris and Neophocaena asiaeorientalis;;

-8. RECOGNIZING that river dolphins have been used to assess the health of some wetlands in South America (Orinoco Basin in Colombia); and that the absence of these species in some stretches of rivers in Asia (Ganges and Jamuna Rivers) is indicative of low ecosystem function owing to the high levels of pollution, the reduction of river flows due to the development of infrastructure associated with the distribution of water resources and the energy matrix, as well as the use of these resources for agricultural activities;
+8. RECOGNIZING that river dolphins have been used to assess the ecological character of some wetlands in South America (Orinoco Basin in Colombia); and that the absence of these species in some stretches of rivers in Asia (Ganges and Jamuna Rivers) is indicative of low ecosystem function owing to the high levels of pollution, the reduction of river flows due to the development of infrastructure associated with the distribution of water resources and the energy matrix, as well as the use of these resources for agricultural activities;

-9. NOTING that river dolphins are sentinel species for the conservation of large wetlands in South America and Asia, and FURTHER RECALLING that different governments such as those of Brazil, Ecuador and Peru have generated instruments such as the Conservation and Management Plan (CMP) for river dolphins in the Amazon, Orinoco and Tocantins-Araguaia river basins under the International Whaling Commission (IWC) as well as the Concerted Action on Gangetic River Dolphins under the CMS in which Bangladesh, India and Nepal cooperate;
+9. NOTING that river dolphins are sentinel species for the conservation of large wetlands in South America and Asia, and FURTHER RECALLING that Parties such as Brazil, Ecuador and Peru have generated instruments such as the Conservation and Management Plan (CMP) for river dolphins in the Amazon, Orinoco and Tocantins-Araguaia river basins under the International Whaling Commission (IWC) as well as the Concerted Action on Gangetic River Dolphins under the CMS in which Bangladesh, India and Nepal cooperate;

 10. RECALLING the non-binding Global Declaration for the Conservation of River Dolphins signed in Bogota, Colombia in October 2023 by Bangladesh, Bolivia, Brazil, Cambodia, Colombia, Ecuador, India, Nepal, Pakistan and Venezuela;